r-chris-haynes/Burger/README.md

 Eat-Da-Burger is a restaurant app that lets users input the names of burgers they'd like to eat.

-Whenever a user submits a burger's name, the app dispalys the burger on the top side of the page -- waiting to be devoured.
+Whenever a user submits a burger's name, the app dispalys the burger on the top  of the page -- waiting to be devoured.

 Each burger in the waiting area also has a Devour it! button.
 When the user clicks it, the burger will move to the bottom  of the page.